lsc/docs/configuration/with-terragrunt.md

 # Using Terragrunt

 In this tutorial we will be using a repository in order to configure a terraform pipeline [https://github.com/diggerhq/digger\_demo\_terragrunt](https://github.com/diggerhq/digger\_demo\_terragrunt).
-In order to use Terraform workspaces with Digger we follow the steps below:
+In order to use Terragrunt with Digger we follow the steps below.

 Let's create our first pull request with a change and see this in action: